 You are not eligible for drug diversion (treatment) if you are convicted of possessing marijuana for sale.

-However, it is sometimes possible to get the charged reduced to simple possession of more than 28.5 grams of marijuana, a misdemeanor offense for which diversion is available.
+However, it is sometimes possible to get the charged reduced to simple possession of more than 28.5 grams of marijuana, a misdemeanor offense for which diversion IS available.

 How does the prosecutor prove I possessed marijuana for sale?

 For a Health and Safety Code 11359 conviction, the prosecutor must prove that: